What is a Money Transfer Credit Card?

 Even the wisest among us can sometimes lose our way when it comes to credit, so if you’ve got an overdraft you’re paying off that you’d like to clear more cheaply, a money transfer may be the solution.
 You could also use the funds to pay extra off other debts like personal loans as long as doing so does not incur overpayment or early repayment charges that wipe out the savings made.

-To make the best of it, never borrow more than you need.
-Then work out how much you’ll need to pay off each month to clear the debt before a higher rate of interest kicks in and you’re onto a money saver.
-If you take out this type of card it’s important to be strict about not slipping back into your overdraft or other borrowing.
-Doing so could leave you feeling more uncomfortable than squeezing into a pair of lycra yoga pants that are a size or two too small.
+As always, never borrow more than you need.
+Work out how much you’ll need to pay off each month to clear the debt before a higher rate of interest kicks in and be strict about not slipping back into your overdraft or other borrowing.
+Doing so could leave you feeling uncomfortable and your finances stretched.
 Things can quickly start to spiral out of control.

 Purchase interest rates